 This exhibition celebrates the life and work of one of most influential designers of the post-war generation, Lucienne Day.

-Lucienne Day: Living Design tells the story of Lucienne Day’s design career, unfolding in a sequence of photographs drawn from the archives of the Robin and Lucienne Day Foundation.
+Lucienne Day: Living Design tells the story of Day’s design career, unfolding in a sequence of photographs drawn from the archives of the Robin and Lucienne Day Foundation.

 Photographs show the lead up to her career breakthrough at the Festival of Britain 1951, with her pioneering ‘contemporary’ design Calyx.
-They also evidence Lucienne’s prolific output of patterns for furnishing and dress fabrics, table linen, carpets, wallpapers and ceramics.
-The exhibition includes current and recent productions of Lucienne’s designs, demonstrating the continuing vitality of Lucienne’s design legacy.
+They also evidence Day’s prolific output of patterns for furnishing and dress fabrics, table linen, carpets, wallpapers and ceramics.
+The exhibition includes current and recent productions of Day’s designs, demonstrating the continuing vitality of her design legacy.

-In January 2017, Lucienne Day: Living Design launched a year-long nationwide programme of exhibitions, events, award and collaboration across leading cultural organisations, galleries and creative institutions in partnership with The Robin and Lucienne Day Foundation.
+In January 2017, Lucienne Day: Living Design launched a year-long nationwide programme of exhibitions, events, awards and collaboration across leading cultural organisations, galleries and creative institutions in partnership with The Robin and Lucienne Day Foundation.

-This highly well-received exhibition has drawn visitors from all over the UK and engaged schools through numerous talks, workshops and visits.
+This very well-received exhibition has drawn visitors from all over the UK and engaged schools through numerous talks, workshops and visits.
 It has also attracted national press coverage, including articles in Elle Decoration, The Lady Magazine and Telegraph Magazine.